-RESUBMISSION (CLARIFICATION) / FURTHER ASSESSMENT OPPORTUNITIES
+RESUBMISSION / FURTHER ASSESSMENT OPPORTUNITIES

 One resubmission may be offered if you need to correct a minor error that can be identified independently from the teacher and you are close to the Not Achieved/Achieved grade boundary only.

-NQF states students may be offered one further assessment opportunity for an assessment if it is feasible and practicable and they have made a genuine effort in the first assessment.
+Only two grades are available for a Resubmission - Not Achieved or Achieved.
+NZQA states students may be offered one further assessment opportunity for an assessment if it is feasible and practicable and they have made a genuine effort in the first assessment.
 This may take place out of class time.

-The full range of grades from (Not Achieved to Excellence) shall be available.
 Further assessment opportunities may not be available for all subjects and standards so refer to your subject course handbook for more details.

-Students who miss NQF assessments due to a stand down from school may be offered an opportunity to be assessed, where appropriate, at a later date.
+Students who miss NCEA assessments due to a stand down from school may be offered an assessment opportunity, if appropriate, at a later date.